w3c/scholarly-html/goals.md

 1. SH documents should be human-legible and reasonably clear
 1. The SH design should be prepared quickly
 1. Supporting existing formats, authoring tools, and pipelines in producing/processing SH
+1. SH is defined atop the DOM, with no reference to syntax or encoding
+1. The SH spec should include a section with considerations for stringent interoperability and long-term archival that has stricter rules on syntax and encoding

 Also the goals in http://scholarly.vernacular.io/
 ```